-If you leave your contact details at the end of the survey to be contacted about the research in the future and/or take part in the group discussions in stages 2 or 3 your data will be stored in a PSEUDONYMISED form.
+If you leave your contact details at the end of the survey to be contacted about the research in the future, your data will be stored in a PSEUDONYMISED form.
 This means that your data will be edited so that you are referred to by a unique reference such as a code number or different name, and the original data will remain accessible only to the research team.
 Your data will be stored on the lead researcher's University OneDrive, which is password protected, in line with University policy, and only members of the research team will be able to access it.
 There will be a 'key' document, which will link your unique reference to your real identity.
-The key will be kept in a separate secure file on the lead researcher's University OneDrive, protected by encryption, in line with university policy, it will not be stored alongside your data, and only the research team will have access to it and be able to reconnect your data to you at a later date.
+The key will be kept in a separate secure file on the lead researcher's University OneDrive , protected by encryption, in line with university policy, it will not be stored alongside your data, and only the research team will have access to it and be able to reconnect your data to you at a later date.